Zaya By Zendaya: Plus Sized Woman Mocked On Twitter Offered Job With Clothing Line

 A photo posted by Zendaya (@zendaya) on

-The Tweet was deleted shortly after,but not before Zendaya got ahold of it.
+The Tweet was deleted shortly after, but not before Zendaya got ahold of it.

 “Stumbling across this is stupid sh-t,” Zendaya tweeted in response.
 “She is fine as h– head to toe and guaranteed doesn’t know you exist my man.
 As for her, slay on queen.”